Soccer players having solid summer - The Xenia Gazette

-BELLBROOK — Bellbrook High School girls soccer players are having a productive summer.
+BELLBROOK — Girls soccer players from Greene County are having a productive summer.

 Members of the Club Ohio U17 team — in nationals for the second-straight year — are Georgie Earley, Julia Fleck, Jordan Frantz, Caitlyn Hansen, and Ella Stillings, all of Bellbrook, and Becca Morse (Beavercreek).